 Among the masterpieces of Palazzo Farnese that will be on view during the guided tour is the world-famous Galleria Carracci, created between 1597 and 1608 by the brothers Annibale and Agostino Carracci, exponents of the new 16th-century classicism: a magnificent 20-meter vault frescoed with mythological subjects from Ovid’s Metamorphoses.

-In the Basements, archaeological finds from three different periods of Ancient Rome can be admired, including two marvellous black and white mosaics, the first depicting animals and sea monsters, the second spectacular circus acrobats on horseback, the Desultores
+Also open to visitors since May 29, 2024, are the Basements of Palazzo Farnese, which hold a number of archaeological artifacts that can be traced back to three different periods of Ancient Rome, including two marvelous black-and-white tile mosaics, the first depicting animals and sea monsters, the second spectacular circus acrobats on horseback, the Desultores.

 Palazzo Farnese can only be visited by guided tour, purchased exclusively through this website: click here